Professor Dr. Andreas König, MBA, MMus

 Andreas König studies and teaches at the interface of three central topics of strategic management research: (1) strategic leadership in the context of discontinuous technological change, particularly digital transformation; (2) the impact of top executives' characteristics on organizational outcomes (Upper Echelons Theory); and (3) the use of strategic rhetoric, primarily by top executives, and its influence on how constituents evaluate organizations.

 His research has appeared in prestigious outlets, including Administrative Science Quarterly, Academy of Management Review, Academy of Management Journal, Research Policy, Journal of Management Studies, Journal of World Business, and MIT Sloan Management Review.
-He has received numerous national and international awards, including: the The Glueck Best Paper Award by the Strategic Management Division of the Academy of Management in 2011 and 2013 (runner-up in 2012); the Fellow Award of the Dr. Theo and Friedl Schöller Research Center for Business and Society in 2012; the Outstanding-Habilitation-Prize by the University of Erlangen-Nuremberg in 2013; the Best Paper Award by the German Academic Association for Business Research (VHB) in 2014; a recognition as runner up for the Best Paper Award at the European Academy of Management (EURAM) in 2017; and the Best Paper Award of the European Academy of Management (EURAM) Special Interest Group Strategic Management in 2017 and the Best Paper Award of the EURAM Track Behavioral Strategy in 2018.
+He has received numerous national and international awards, including: the The Glueck Best Paper Award by the Strategic Management Division of the Academy of Management in 2011 and 2013 (runner-up in 2012); an Honorable Mention for the Best Conference Paper Prize of the Strategic Management Society and the Best Paper Award of the Cooperative Strategies Division of the Strategic Management Society, 2018; the Fellow Award of the Dr. Theo and Friedl Schöller Research Center for Business and Society in 2012; the Outstanding-Habilitation-Prize by the University of Erlangen-Nuremberg in 2013; the Best Paper Award by the German Academic Association for Business Research (VHB) in 2014; a recognition as runner up for the Best Paper Award at the European Academy of Management (EURAM) in 2017; and the Best Paper Award of the European Academy of Management (EURAM) Special Interest Group Strategic Management in 2017 and the Best Paper Award of the EURAM Track Behavioral Strategy in 2018.
 Since 2016, he is a member of the Editorial Board of the Academy of Management Review.
 He collaborates extensively with colleagues from around the world such as Jon Bundy (Arizona State), Theresa Cho (Seoul National University), Albrecht Enders (IMD), Donald C. Hambrick (Pennsylvania State University), Nathan Hiller (Florida International), Nadine Kammerlander (WHU Vallendar), Jonas Puck (WU Vienna), and Tim Quigley (University of Georgia).

 Andreas König is a member of the visiting faculties at the Leipzig Graduate School of Management, the Vienna University of Economics and Business, and IMD Lausanne.
 As researcher, keynote speaker, and executive coach, Andreas König has been working with partners from firms such as BASF, Deutsche Bank, Deutsche Telekom, Douglas Holding, Dr. Oetker, ERGO Direkt Insurances, HOCHTIEF, McKinsey, Nestlé, SAP, Siemens, SCHOTT, Schüco, Telefónica, ThyssenKrupp, and Volkswagen.
 He also cooperates closely with a number of start-ups and non-profit organizations.